WEEK 4: PARTY IN THE ELECTORATE

 another important factor with the young being more Democratic and the

-CNN exit poll for President in 2020, as Biden won a 60% to 36% victory among
+CNN exit polls for recent presidential elections.
+In 2020, Biden won a 60% to 36% victory among

-those under 30, while other age groups saw closer partisan divisions, and those
+those under 30, while middle age groups saw closer partisan divisions, and those

 Opinion class, young people (especially in Mississippi) tend to be more liberal